seanmiddleditch/nanofmt/docs/api.rst

 The result will **NOT** be NUL-terminated.
 The return value is a pointer to one past the last character written.

+The :cpp:func:`nanofmt::format_append_to_n` functions format a given format string and arguments onto the end of the target buffer, up to the given number of characters.
+The result will **NOT** be NUL-terminated.
+The return value is a pointer to one past the last character written.

 .. cpp:function:: char* nanofmt::format_to_n(char* dest, std::size_t count, format_string format_str, Args const&... args)

 .. cpp:function:: char* nanofmt::vformat_to_n(char* dest, std::size_t count, format_string format_str, format_args&&)

+.. cpp:function:: char* nanofmt::format_append_to_n(char* dest, std::size_t count, format_string format_str, Args const&... args)

+.. cpp:function:: char* nanofmt::vformat_append_to_n(char* dest, std::size_t count, format_string format_str, format_args&&)

 Custom Formatters
 ^^^^^^^^^^^^^^^^^